top of page

 Although AI has advanced quickly, it can’t (yet) replace human insight in many high-stakes or highly specialized workflows.
 Clients care about outcomes and trust; if the result is mission-critical or financially significant, they want accountability from people, not just machines.
 Net promoter score (NPS), retention, and account expansion hinges on having experienced experts who can guide, interpret, and validate AI-driven work.
 That personal relationship and trust factor makes all the difference.

 Traditionally, software solutions in niche verticals suffered from low average contract values (ACVs).
 You might sell a $10,000-per-year tool to automate part of a workflow.
-But in the AI era, the game changes:
+But in the AI era, the math changes.

 Beyond higher ACVs, smarter AI + human solutions can expand the total market itself.
 Think about Uber’s impact on the taxi industry: by improving convenience, speed, and cost, Uber unlocked a wave of new users who rarely took cabs before.
 Similarly, an AI-powered service that reduces complexity or cost can attract brand-new customers who previously didn’t see enough value in the legacy approach.

 This is an amazing time to build an AI startup.
-Many industries that were previously considered too “small TAM” for venture investment are now wide open.
-These customers aren’t living under a rock—they see what’s happening in AI, and many are eager early adopters.
+Many industries that were previously considered “small TAM” for venture investment are now wide open.
+These customers aren’t living under a rock—they see what’s happening in AI and many are eager early adopters.
 That creates an opportunity to move fast before others catch on.
+Here's a simple approach for how to sequence the steps.

 1. Focus on niche verticals that were previously overlooked by software founders and investors due to small TAM.